Audio: International Album Releases - Various Artist Compilations 1962-69

 Columbia Special Products CSP 280-S (USA) - front scan by Hans Seegers

-There is also a mono version of this album, CSP 280-M, see the Various Artist Compilations page of Mono Album Releases.
+There is also a US mono version of this album, CSP 280-M, see International Mono Releases (Various Artists Compilations).

-Thanks to Ulf Gyllenspetz for initial information and to Hans Seegers for further information and scans.
+Thanks to Ulf Gyllenspetz for initial information and to Hans Seegers and Manuel García Jara for further information and scans.

 Columbia Special Products CSP 280-S (USA) - rear scan by Hans Seegers